pantheon-systems/documentation/source/_docs/git-faq.md

 ### Can I use .gitignore on Pantheon?

-Pantheon provides a default .gitignore file in the base of each site's code repository and in `sites/default/files`.
-The .gitignore files can be modified locally and committed, but changes to them that will allow additional files will not be respected on Pantheon's servers.
+Pantheon provides default `.gitignore` files in the base of each site's code repository.
+It includes the path `sites/default/files` for Drupal sites, and `wp-contents/uploads` for WordPress sites.
+The `.gitignore` files can be modified locally and committed, but changes to them that will allow additional files will not be respected on Pantheon's servers.
 For example, if you modify your local .gitignore to allow caches and push the changed .gitignore to Pantheon, you will not be able to commit generated caches using the Pantheon Dashboard.